-3.5.2 AWARDS OF STOCK OPTIONS IN FINANCIAL YEAR 2023
+AWARDS OF STOCK OPTIONS IN FINANCIAL YEAR 2024

-In accordance with Article L.225-184 of the French Commercial Code, no stock options were granted in 2023.
+In accordance with Article L.225-184 of the French Commercial Code, no stock options were granted in 2024.

-3.5.3 GRANTS OF BSPCE FOR THE CURRENT FINANCIAL YEAR
+GRANTS OF BSPCE FOR THE CURRENT FINANCIAL YEAR

-During the financial year ended 31 December 2023, the Board of Directors did not implement the delegation of authority granted by the sixteenth resolution of the combined general meeting of 15 June 2022 and the seventeenth resolution of the combined general meeting of 21 June 2023, which authorised the Board of Directors, pursuant to the provisions of Articles L.225-138, L.225-129-2, L.228-91 and L.228-92 of the French Commercial Code, to issue, on one or more occasions and at its sole discretion and in accordance with the terms and conditions that it shall determine in this resolution, founder share warrants in the Company.
+During the year ended 31 December 2024, the Board of Directors did not implement the delegation of authority granted by the seventeenth resolution of the combined general meeting of 21 June 2023, which authorised the Board of Directors, pursuant to the provisions of Articles L.225-138, L.225-129-2, L.228-91 and L.228-92 of the French Commercial Code, to issue, on one or more occasions and at its sole discretion and in accordance with the terms and conditions set out in this resolution, founder share warrants in the Company.

-3.5.4 GRANTS OF SHARE SUBSCRIPTION WARRANTS FOR THE CURRENT FINANCIAL YEAR
+GRANTS OF FREE SHARE GRANTS FOR THE CURRENT FINANCIAL YEAR

-During the financial year ended 31 December 2023, the Board of Directors did not implement the delegation of authority granted by the fifteenth resolution of the combined general meeting of 15 June 2022 and the sixteenth resolution of the combined general meeting of 21 June 2023, which authorised the Board of Directors, pursuant to the provisions of Articles L.225-138 I, L.225-129-2, L.228-91 and L.228-92 of the French Commercial Code, to issue, on one or more occasions and at its sole discretion and in accordance with the terms and conditions that it shall determine in this resolution, share subscription warrants in the Company.
+During the financial year ended 31 December 2024, the Board of Directors did not implement the delegation of authority granted by the sixteenth resolution of the combined general meeting of 21 June 2023 and by the twenty-third resolution of the general meeting of 19 June 2024, which authorised the Board of authorised the Board of Directors, pursuant to the provisions of Articles L.225-138 I, L.225-129-2, L.228-91 and L.228-92 of the French Commercial Code, to issue Company share subscription warrants, on one or more occasions and at its sole discretion and in accordance with the terms and conditions it shall determine in this resolution.

-4 SUSTAINABLE DEVELOPMENT
+SUSTAINABLE DEVELOPMENT